 - Enjoy a swim in the Red Sea at the Gulf of Aqaba

-- Camp under the stars in the desert wilderness of Wadi Rum
+- Camp under the stars in the wilderness of Wadi Rum

-- Spend a day marveling at the stunning architecture in ancient Petra
+- Spend a day marveling at rock-cut architecture in Petra

 - Bask in the scenic desert views from the top of Mount Nebo

 Once your flight touches down at Queen Alia International Airport (QAIA), you'll be driven to your hotel in Amman to relax and get settled.
 Depending on the time of your arrival, you may be able to start exploring the city.
 Visit the massive King Abdullah Mosque, get acquainted with the shops and galleries in the Jebal Al-Waibdeh neighborhood, and celebrate your first night of travel with a plate of mansaf, aromatic roasted lamb with yogurt sauce - it happens to be Jordan's national dish!

 Our specialists can help you craft a tailormade itinerary full of Jordan's best historical sites, natural wonders, and local experiences.
 Get in touch now

 Day 2: Amman Old City Tour + Jerash

 As the capital of Jordan and the nation's largest city, Amman is full of cultural activities.
 Begin your day with a walking tour of the Old City, stopping periodically to marvel at ancient attractions like the Citadel building and the Roman Theater.
 Explore the sprawling marketplace, where you can find everything from handmade crafts to traditional sweets and pastries.

 Spend your afternoon in Jerash, one of the best-preserved Roman cities in the Middle East.
 Wander among the ancient ruins, stopping at noteworthy sites like Hadrian's Arch, which once acted as the city's southern entrance, and the classic Temple of Artemis.
 You can also catch a show at the Hippodrome, where actors portray gladiator fights and chariot races.